xymaxim/mpv-ytpb/README.md

 player, and launches the *[ytpb-mpv](https://github.com/xymaxim/mpv-ytpb/tree/main/python)* socket listener to handle the rewind functionality.
-A set of script key bindings allows to play, mark, and export past moments of live streams.
+A set of script key bindings allows to play, mark, and export (TODO) past moments of live streams.

 ![mpv-ytpb user interface](./images/mpv-ytpb-ui.png)